 And, Comfortably.Nerdy made a Star Wars mask with scraps of glow-in-the-dark Star Wars fabric lined with navy blue flannel.

 Note: Some patterns call for fusible interfacing to help block the light.
 Using fusible interfacing can make your sleep mask stiffer and not as comfortable.
-I suggest sticking with a soft cotton batting.
+I suggest sticking with soft cotton or wool batting.

 Browse through more sewing projects and diy gift ideas on Create Whimsy.